RickyReyes/countries/README.md

 ### Useful resources

-- [freeCodeCamp Article](https://www.freecodecamp.org/news/async-await-javascript-tutorial/) - This helped me understand what goes on when we use async, await, and fetch.
+- [freeCodeCamp Article](https://www.freecodecamp.org/news/async-await-javascript-tutorial/) - This helped me understand what goes on when using async, await, and fetch.
 - [Kevin Powell video on CSS Grid](https://www.youtube.com/watch?v=rg7Fvvl3taU) - Kevin is my go-to person on YouTube whenever I need to touch up on some CSS skills.

 ## Author